Japan women's national football team: 2003 and 2007 World Cup

-Japan was dropped with Germany, Canada and Argentina during 2003 FIFA Women's World Cup.
-Beginning by a 6–0 thrash to newcomer Argentina, but later Japan fell on 0–3 loss to later champion Germany, and 1–3 to Canada, who later won 4th place.
+Japan faced Germany, Canada and Argentina for the 2003 FIFA Women's World Cup.
+Beginning with a 6–0 thrashing of newcomer Argentina, Japan subsequently fell 0–3 to the eventual champions Germany, followed by a loss of 1–3 to Canada, the team that ultimately finished 4th.

-Again, in 2007 FIFA Women's World Cup held in China, they again faced Germany, Argentina and England.
-They started with a 2–2 draw over England, before beating Argentina 1–0 after 90'.
-But a 0–2 loss over reigning champion Germany again eliminated Japan from the group stage.
-Japan's disappointing campaign through two decisive Women's World Cup would not have expected to lead to a 2011 triumph.
+In the 2007 FIFA Women's World Cup held in China, they again faced Germany and Argentina, with England making up the group.
+They started with a 2–2 draw against England, before beating Argentina 1–0.
+A 0–2 defeat to reigning champion Germany again eliminated Japan from the group stage.